 Yellow Ribbon Reintegration Program About Us

-The Yellow Ribbon Reintegration Program is a DoD-wide effort to promote the well-being of National Guard and Reserve members, their families and communities, by connecting them with resources throughout the deployment cycle.
+The Yellow Ribbon Reintegration Program (YRRP) is a Department of Defense-wide effort to promote the well-being of National Guard and Reserve members, their families and communities, by connecting them with resources throughout the deployment cycle.
 Through Yellow Ribbon events, Service members and loved ones connect with local resources before, during, and after deployments.
 Reintegration during post-deployment is a critical time for members of the National Guard and Reserve, as they often live far from military installations and other members of their units.
 Commanders and leaders play a critical role in assuring that Reserve Service members and their families attend Yellow Ribbon events where they can access information on health care, education and training opportunities, financial, and legal benefits.
-We work in government and non-government partners, including the Small Business Administration and Departments of Labor and Veterans Affairs, to provide up-to-date and relevant information to the members of the All-Volunteer force and their families.
+We work with government partners, including the Small Business Administration and Departments of Labor and Veterans Affairs, to provide up-to-date and relevant information to the members of the All-Volunteer force and their families.

 Advisory Board Members

 - Under Secretary of Defense for Personnel & Readiness

 - Assistant Secretary of Labor for Veterans’ Employment & Training Services

 - Assistant Secretary of Veterans Affairs for Policy & Planning

 - Assistant Secretary of the Navy for Manpower & Reserve Affairs

 - Assistant Secretary of the Army for Manpower & Reserve Affairs

 - Assistant Secretary of Defense for Health Affairs